 After looking at the statistics, their main 3 challenges revolve around:

 - Lack of time: While some specialists are investing more time than they would like to (37%), some cannot create the content they want due to a lack of time and resources (33%).

 - Lack of budget: Budget is an issue for 26% of the respondents.

 - Lack of design skills: 22% of teams lack design skills.
 This is likely leading to content that is not on brand (7%) or doesn’t look professional (7%).

 Are you also lacking the time, resources, or design skills to create the social media content you want?

 Chances are you consider the creation of (professional-looking) social media content a time-consuming process.
 But it shouldn’t be like that.

-Employer branding teams from brands including Eneco, PWC, and A.S.
+Employer branding and recruitment teams from brands including Eneco, PWC, and A.S.
 Watson (Kruidvat, ICI Paris XL, Trekpleister) are already choosing Content Stadium to quickly and easily create branded content for their careers pages and channels.

 We’ll facilitate your content creation process through custom-designed templates, making it fast and easy.
 Not only do such templates save you valuable time, but they are also tailored to your own brand needs.
 Always on-brand, constantly high quality, and no way to mess it up.